Plondone/qPCR/README.md

 Two annotation files need to be created.

-One for primers, this one should have two columns: one **Primer** column that resembles the names you gave to the primers.
+One for primers, this one should have two columns: one **Target** column that resembles the names you gave to the primers.
 I recommend to use the basic names from the machine: Target 1, Target 2 ...
 The other columns are the gene names you want to analyze and if these are housekeeping genes or not.

-Primer | Gene | HKG
+Target | Gene | HKG
 -----|--------|-----
 Target 1 | Psma3 | Y
 Target 2 | Rab35 | Y